Additional support at school for deaf children with special educational needs

 The guidance in the factsheet will help you to prepare for the assessment process, so that you’re able to share your views, and make sure that the EHC plan meets your child’s needs.
 It includes some examples of the sort of provision you might expect to see in a plan.

-For more information on how to request an EHC needs assessment, when a local authority might agree to carry this out, and converting existing statements into EHC plans download our factsheet: A parent's guide to Education, Health and Care needs assessments and Education, Health and Care (EHC) plans (England).
+For more information on how to request an EHC needs assessment and EHC plans download our factsheet: A Parent's Guide to Education, Health and Care (EHC) Needs Assessments and Plans (England).

 We have also produced a version of this factsheet for young people: Education, Health and Care (EHC) plans factsheet for deaf young people (England).